“SIS will aim to develop an organisational culture in which complaints are encouraged and welcomed.”

 - SIS recognises that given the nature of the services provided and possible communications constraints it is inevitable that SIS will receive complaints.

-- All core staff, contracted sessional workers and trustees shall be committed to the SIS Complaints Policy and accompanying procedures.
+- All core staff, contracted linguists and trustees shall be committed to the SIS Complaints Policy and accompanying procedures.

 - The SIS Complaints Policy will be directed towards improving services and developing staff, rather than attributing blame.

 - SIS recognises that many of our service users may have difficulty in expressing their concerns.
-All employed SIS staff and contracted sessional workers will encourage such people to voice their opinions, without fear of prejudice or recrimination.
+All employed SIS staff and contracted linguists will encourage such people to voice their opinions, without fear of prejudice or recrimination.

 - SIS recognises that suggestions, constructive criticism and complaints can be valuable aids in the management of developing and maintaining standards of service delivery.